 Implementing Action HE-7.1.1 - Development Standards, Fees, and Procedures.
-Monitor the City's development standards and permitting procedures to ensure they do not unduly constrain the development and improvement of housing.
+Monitor the City's development standards, fees, and permitting procedures to ensure they do not unduly constrain the development and improvement of housing.

-Responsibility: Planning Department, Planning Commission, City Council standards, fees, and permitting procedures to ensure that they do not unduly constrain housing development and improvement.
+Responsibility: Planning Department, Planning Commission, City Council Timing: standards, f eview the City's ees, and permitti at they do not un ng procedures elopment and imp v